-JORC 2012 Table 1 Section 3 - Estimation and Reporting of Mineral Resources integrity has not been corrupted by, for example, transcription or keying errors, between its initial collection and its use for Mineral Resource estimation purposes.
+JORC 2012 Table 1 Section 3 - Estimation and Reporting of Mineral Resources

+Criteria JORC Code explanation Commentary Database integrity Measures taken to ensure that data has not been corrupted by, for example, transcription or keying errors, between its initial collection and its use for Mineral Resource estimation purposes.
 Data validation procedures used.

-Criteria JORC Code explanation Database Measures taken to ensure that data

 Data used in the Mineral Resource estimate is sourced from an MS Access database, maintained by Ecograf.
 The data has been normalised and referential integrity between tables has been set through table relationships and key fields to ensure unique identifiers, which are consistent throughout.
 Relevant tables from the data base were exported to MS Excel format and converted to csv format for import into Datamine Studio RM software for use in the Mineral Resource estimate.
 The Ecograf database was validated by CSA Global and the database was found to be fit for purpose to support the Mineral Resource estimate.
-Validation of the data import include checks for overlapping intervals, missing survey data, missing assay data, missing lithological data, and missing collars.
-The Total Graphitic Carbon (TGC) grade was cross checked against the Total Carbon (C) grade to ensure TGC <= C.
+Validation of the data import include checks for